geoffhunter/gedcom-file-processor/README.md

 edit_params presents the user with a user interface to edit parameters.

-process_ged_file reads the GEDCOM file specified as a parameter and produces Individuals.txt, Families.txt and Children.txt containing lists of individuals, families and children, with attributes.
+process_ged_file reads the GEDCOM file specified as a parameter and produces individuals.txt, families.txt and children.txt containing lists of individuals, families and children, with attributes.

-read_individuals reads Individuals.txt into the ‘individuals’ list.
+read_individuals reads individuals.txt into the ‘individuals’ list.

-write_individuals writes the ‘individuals’ list to Individuals.txt.
+write_individuals writes the ‘individuals’ list to individuals.txt.

 add_individual writes an individual to the ‘individuals’ list.